maurofruet/dbsg/README.md

 * show the full path of the current desktop background
 * delete the current desktop background from the folder in which it is stored
+* change the current desktop background by randomly selecting one in the image folders monitored by the program
+* unschedule the desktop background slideshow
+* reschedule the desktop background slideshow

 ## Installation